 The tree is life, the costume form, the animal desire; these take on a physical body of sex.
 The entire body is the laboratory; individuality is the magician; and thought is the process of transmutation.
 Life is the builder, form is the plan, sex is the balance and equalizer, desire is the energy, thought the process, and individuality the architect.

 We may easily distinguish between the individuality and personality.
 When thinking of some important ethical and moral subject many voices will be heard, each trying to claim attention and drown the others.
 These are the voices of the personality, and the one which speaks the loudest will usually prevail.
-But when the heart asks humbly for the truth, that instant a voice is heard so gentle that it stills dispute.
+But when the heart asks humbly for the truth, that instant a single voice is heard so gentle that it stills dispute.
 This is thesingle voice of one’s inner god—the higher mind, the individuality.

 It is reason, but not the process called reasoning.
 It speaks but once on each subject.
 If its behests are acted on there comes a feeling of strength and power and the assurance of having done the right.
 But if one stops to argue and listens to the voices of the reasoning lower mind, then he becomes bewildered and confused, or deceives himself into the belief that one of the many voices is the single voice.
 If one contends against the single voice or refuses to listen when it speaks, it will cease to speak and he will have no means of really knowing right from wrong.
 But if one listens with fixed attention and will strictly follow what it says, then he may learn to commune with his god on every important act, and walk in peace through every storm of life until he will become self-conscious individuality, I-am-I Consciousness.